This post was updated on November 12, 2019.

 Don’t stick with the same old randomized characters.
 Customize your channel by adding a new URL that best reflects your brand.

 3. Add some interactive media for more engagement

-Let these new best practices help you level-up your social media game for 2017 and beyond.
+Let these new best practices help you level-up your social media game.

 Don’t forget to give your social media strategy a boost by getting more of your content shared online!
 Add share buttons to your website today and connect your visitors to 200+ messaging apps and social platforms.